 Some of the key aspects to consider are:

-- Fair and equal treatment: Follow your policies every single time.
-Treat employees the same.
+- Fair and equal treatment: Follow your policies every single time; treat employees the same.
 When you deviate from your policies or treat employees in similar situations differently, you risk allegations of discrimination and workplace mistreatment.
 This can quickly lead to employee lawsuits and government penalties.

 - Confidentiality and non-retaliation: Protect your employee’s privacy.
-Never discuss their performance issues to unauthorized personnel, much more people outside the workplace.
+Never discuss their performance issues with unauthorized personnel, much more people outside the workplace.
 Additionally, don’t use the PIP as a form of retaliation against an employee.

 Pros and Cons of a Performance Improvement Plan